horinezachary/goose-database/README.md

-# recipes
+# Goose Database

-Repository for frontend and scraping scripts for the most awesome recipe database ever.
+This repository isfor the development of the goose database system.
+While gose may be an acronym, nobody is exactly sure what it stands for.
+Frontend code and scraping scripts will live here, at least until they become the most awesome recipe database ever.